|Weekly SEO news: 4 July 2017|

 - You use the same canonical tag with the same URL on all pages of your website.

-- You put the canonical attribute in the body part of a web page instead of the head part.
+- You put the canonical tag in the body part of a web page instead of the head part.

 - The canonical tag links to another website.
 This is correct when you syndicate your content on other websites.
 However, you should not use canonical tags with external links if you want to get high rankings for your own web pages.